 - (a) Two (2) fully executed counterparts of the Contract Agreement including all the contract documents. - (b) Performance and payment bonds as specified in Article 13 of these Supplemental Conditions. - (c) Copy of all insurance certificates required in Articles 1, 2, and 3 of these Supplemental Conditions. - (d) List of proposed subcontractors required in PART II, General Conditions, Article 21(a). - (e) Major equipment schedule per PART II, General Conditions, Article 8(a).
 A firm commitment in writing from all suppliers of equipment that will be leased shall be provided.
-Equipment shall be open to inspection prior to award of the contract or commencement of work to verify soundness and reliability. - (f) Contractor's proposed workweek (days and clock hours) per PART II, General Conditions, Article 20(a). - (g) For a nonresident bidder who is a corporation, limited partnership, or limited liability company: a current Certificate of Authority from Texas Secretary of State, if not yet provided. - (h) Form CIQ, Conflict of Interest Questionnaire, as required by Article 9 of these Supplemental Conditions.
+Equipment shall be open to inspection prior to award of the contract or commencement of work to verify soundness and reliability. - (f) Contractor's proposed workweek (days and clock hours) per PART II, General Conditions, Article 20(a). - (g) Contractor Certification form for Storm Water Pollution Prevention Plan (see PART IV, Appendix A to Construction Specification 5, Pollution Control). - (h) 3For a nonresident bidder who is a corporation, limited partnership, or limited liability company: a current Certificate of Authority from Texas Secretary of State, if not yet provided. - (i) Form CIQ, Conflict of Interest Questionnaire, as required by Article 9 of these Supplemental Conditions.